Questions to Ask When Calling References

-Use this list as a guideline for the kinds of questions you should ask in your potential caregiver's reference interview to help you make a good choice for your family.
+Use this list as a guideline for the kinds of questions you should ask in your potential child care provider's reference interview to help you make a good choice for your family.

 - How long did you employ her?